pgmorales76/codecademy/computer_science/loops/carlys_clippers/README.md

 2. `prices`: the price, of each hairstyle, in the hairstyles list.
 3. `last_week`: the number of purchases, for each hairstyle type, in the last week.

-Each index, in hairstyles, corresponds to an associated index, in `prices`, and `last_week`.
+Each index, in hairstyles, corresponds, to an associated index, in `prices`, and `last_week`.

 For example, the hairstyle "bouffant" has an associated price of 30 from the `prices` list, and was purchased 2 times, in the last week, as shown, in the `last_week` list.